JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/guides/latest/examples.md

 +++
-title = "Solving square systems of polynomial equations" description = "We explain the basic idea of homotopy continuation algorithms and go through a couple of examples" weight = -900 draft = false toc = true
+title = "Solving square systems of polynomial equations" description = "The basic idea of homotopy continuation algorithms and a couple of examples" weight = -900 draft = false toc = true